carlobonamico/angular-component-based/angular-component-based-01.md

 * after AOT:
 - Using a custom js file in the index.html with some global variables to configure the application
 - Using a server side configuration retrived during the application startup.
+- Using a json file published from the same server where the application is.